Roofing contractors in

 Inspection Schedule

-Initial permit approval, mid-project structural inspection if required, final inspection upon completion.
-Schedule inspections 24-48 hours in advance through Rochester Building Department.
+Initial permit inspection before work begins, mid-point inspection for structural work, final inspection upon completion.
+Schedule 48 hours in advance with Rochester Building Department.

 Insurance Minimums